nkullman/birthday-fairy-assistant/README.md

     - A list of participants names and their birthdays in mm-dd format
 3. __Any other custom constraints__
     - A list of names, events, dates, and conditions that define custom constraints
-    - The names must match a participant's name exactly, and the dates must match a soup date exactly (including the mm-dd-y formatting)
+    - The names must match a participant's name exactly, and the dates must match a soup date exactly (including the mm-dd-yy formatting)
     - The last column determines whether the constraint is one forbidding an assignment or requiring an assignment (allowable values in this column are "forbid" and "require")
     - The second column determines whether the constraint is for a person's celebration or preparation of dessert (allowable values in this column are "celebrate" and "prepare").
     - For example, the first line in the demo file adds the constraint that says "We cannot celebrate George Washington's birthday at the soup on January 4, 2017."
 The second line adds the constraint saying "Larry Bird must prepare a birthday dessert on October 5, 2016."